 Whether you want to call it an audio interface or a soundcard, if you make music on a Mac, PC, iPad or even iPhone, it makes sense to get the best box of I/O tricks that you possibly can.

-But how do you decide which USB audio interface you should buy in 2018, or even if you should buy a ThunderBolt audio interface?
+But how do you decide which USB audio interface you should buy in 2018, or even if you should buy a ThunderBolt audio interface for your home studio?
 Well, the product for one person might not be the best one for another.

 Firstly, you need to decide how many audio inputs and outputs you need.
 If you're going to be recording lots of instruments at the same time - in a band, for example - then multiple inputs will be very useful, but if you just plan on plugging in a mic or guitar once in a while, a 2-in device will be sufficient.